(People), Places, and Things: Insights from Sociomaterial Studies of Medical Education

 - Life Sciences Centre 1312 CMR* (host venue)

-*Please note the room change for this session of Research Rounds
+*Please note the new location for Research Rounds

 - NHSC 9-374

 - Additional locations are available.
 Please email email@example.com to request an additional site.

 Medical education involves a complex array of people, places and things.
 We are health professionals, scientists, and teachers.
 We work in classrooms, clinics, operating suites, community centers, in rural and urban areas.
 We use our eyes and ears, even sometimes our intuition; but, we also use cellphones, notebooks, cadavers, stethoscopes, laptops and textbooks.
 While people are critically important in medical education, clearly our work is not a solely human endeavor.

 Previously unexplored insights are possible when we engage in scholarly work that acknowledges the diversity of humans and non-humans involved in medical education—in other words, a sociomaterial approach.
 Sociomateriality is an umbrella term for research approaches that decenter people to allow for a deeper exploration of the messy relationship between people and things.

 This presentation will share insights from three in-depth, sociomaterial studies exploring: 1) the technologies of distributed medical education; 2) mannikin-based simulation; and, 3) the role of cadavers in education.